fastlane/fastlane/RespondingToIssuesAndPullRequests.md

 First of all, since we are testing code that is considered bleeding edge and might not be stable yet, make sure to **never test with an account that is provided by your employer and/or real, live apps!** Things might break irrevocably!
 For that reason, we recommend setting up an entirely new account and project for testing _fastlane_ PRs.

-Copy the Gemfile [.assets/Gemfile](.assets/Gemfile) from your local fastlane clone and drop it into your project's root folder.
+Copy the Gemfile [.assets/Gemfile](.assets/Gemfile) from your local Fastlane clone and drop it into your project's root folder.

-Make sure to replace `<PATH_TO_YOUR_LOCAL_FASTLANE_CLONE>` with the path to your _fastlane_ clone, e.g. `~/fastlane`, then you can run
+Make sure to replace `<PATH_TO_YOUR_LOCAL_FASTLANE_CLONE>` with the path to your _fastlane_ clone, e.g. `~/Fastlane`, then you can run
 ```
 bundle update
 ```
 in your project’s directory.
 After doing so, you can verify you’re using the local version by running

 ```
-bundle show fastlane
+bundle show Fastlane
 ```

 which should print out the path to your local development environment.

-Afterwards, execute _fastlane_ or one of the tools using `bundle exec <tool>`, e.g. `bundle exec fastlane` or `bundle exec deliver`.
+Afterwards, execute _fastlane_ or one of the tools using `bundle exec <tool>`, e.g. `bundle exec Fastlane` or `bundle exec deliver`.

 ### Reviewing the Code

-Before diving into the source code changes of a pull request, step back and think if this change is a good change for _fastlane_, and that it follows the [fastlane vision](VISION.md).
+Before diving into the source code changes of a pull request, step back and think if this change is a good chance for _fastlane_ and that it follows the [fastlane vision](VISION.md).
 If you are not 100% certain that a pull request adds good value to _fastlane_, ask the author to clarify on why this should be included in the main code base, referring to the [Vision.md document](VISION.md).
-Sometimes it is also more appropriate for new features to be submitted as plugins, for example if the features are not applicable to a wide audience [as described here](fastlane/docs/Plugins.md#submitting-the-action-to-the-fastlane-main-repo).
-In that case, make sure to also include a link to the [plugin documentation](fastlane/docs/Plugins.md).
+Sometimes it is also more appropriate for new features to be submitted as plugins, for example, if the features do not apply to a wide audience [as described here](Fastlane/docs/Plugins.md#submitting-the-action-to-the-Fastlane-main-repo).
+In that case, make sure to also include a link to the [plugin documentation](Fastlane/docs/Plugins.md).

 To review the code, start a new review on GitHub by going to the “Files changed” tab on the PR page.
 You can then add comments by tapping on the plus that appears when your mouse hovers over a line.
 Instead of submitting multiple comments one after another, use the `Start Review` button, so that participants don’t get flooded with multiple notifications.

 When adding comments to a review, make sure they are
 - *Polite*: Ask the author nicely to make the changes.
 We want to create an environment where our contributors like working with us and come back to submit more PRs
 - *Constructive*: Don’t just say ‘This is bad’ or ‘I don’t like this’.
 Point the author in the right direction for changes they need to make to improve the code
 - *Necessary*: It is often too easy to ask for changes on perfectly fine code because of personal opinions.
 If the change follows our vision, adheres to our style guides and is simple to understand, don’t ask the author to change it!
-You can always make follow-up on a merged PR with improvements of your own.
+You can always make a follow-up on a merged PR with improvements of your own.